 - Constantly improve on-page SEO and off-page SEO for ongoing benefits;

 - Create a large number of external and internal links that involve an optimized anchor for your page.
 They should be constructed in the most natural way possible, as Google detects the unnatural struggle to build them; you might check the best link-building practices to follow them

 - Create a large number of external and internal links that involve an optimized anchor for your page.

 - When you exchange links, determine the authority of the domain of the site you want to exchange links with, because if the site has good authority, your page will be more likely to gain valuable link juice.
-On the other hand, SEO gurus pointed out that even this should be avoided, as Google detects the efforts of getting only high valuable links.
-They should be to some extent from websites with different types of authority.
+On the other hand, SEO gurus pointed out that even this should be avoided, as Google detects the efforts of getting only highly valuable links.
+They should be, to some extent, from websites with different types of authority.

-- Always consider the user experience on the page and on your site.
+- Always consider the user experience on the page and your site.
 The pages visited by visitors, the bounce rate, and the time spent by the reader on your page are essential criteria that must be evaluated constantly to increase the authority of your web page.
-It means that your efforts should be directed to creating a good experience for the users on your website – this will help you rank higher than any other SEO tactic.
+It means that your efforts should be directed at creating a good experience for the users on your website – this will help you rank higher than any other SEO tactic.

-- Create the best quality content possible or, if the topic allows, content that covers the questions which the readers might ask when searching for information.
+- Create the best quality content possible or, if the topic allows, content that covers the questions the readers might ask when searching for information.
 Relevant content that answers users’ questions and needs, which trains and generates ratings, comments, and social sharing, can be of great help to you.